rse-tre/community/docs/events/wg_workshops/index.md

 ```

 The community has agreed to run quarterly workshops to discuss project progress, latest TRE developments, and actions for the community to take together.
-This page will record reports and outputs from each of these events.
+This page contains reports and outputs from each of these events.

 ## Background